 (3) After all birds are removed from the premises where the manure or litter is held, all manure and litter inside and outside the bird or poultry house remains undisturbed for at least 28 days before being moved from the infected premises for composting;

 (4) Composting is done at a site approved by the Administrator and under a protocol approved by the Administrator as being adequate to prevent the dissemination of END.
-All manure and litter from the infected premises must be moved to the composting site at the same time;
+All Start Printed Page 30299manure and litter from the infected premises must be moved to the composting site at the same time;

 (5) Following the composting process, the composted manure or litter remains undisturbed for an additional 15 days before movement;

 (6) After this 15-day period, all of the composted manure or litter from the infected site is removed at the same time;

 (7) The resulting compost must be transported either in a previously unused container or in a container that has been cleaned and disinfected, since last being used, in accordance with part 71 of this chapter;

 (8) The vehicle in which the resulting compost is to be transported has been cleaned and disinfected, since last being used, in accordance with part 71 of this chapter; and

 (9) Copies of the permit accompanying the compost derived from the manure and the litter are submitted so that a copy is received by the State animal health official and the veterinarian in charge for the State of destination within 72 hours of arrival of the compost at the destination listed on the permit.